gunnargrosch/serverless-development-on-aws-kiro-power/README.md

-# AWS Serverless Kiro Power
+# Serverless Development on AWS Kiro Power

 A comprehensive Kiro Power for building and deploying serverless applications with AWS Lambda, SAM, API Gateway, and the complete AWS serverless ecosystem.